ravaan-techky/documentation/project/coding-standards/java/index.md

 they provide immediate feedback of the features under development.
 <br/><br/>
 <span style="color: red;font-weight: bold;">
-## *Too much coding rule!!!
-No Worries....we will learn how to use eclipse preferences to automate almost all coding standards.*
+<b><i>Too much coding rule!!!
+No Worries....we will learn how to use eclipse preferences to automate almost all coding standards.</i></b>
 </span>
 <br/><br/>
 [<i class="fa fa-arrow-left"></i> **Back**](/documentation/)